antor44/Audio-Transcription/README.md

 ```sh
 pip3 install whisper-live
 ```
-*(Or install manually by cloning the[WhisperLive GitHub repository](https://github.com/collabora/WhisperLive) and running `pip3 install .`)*.
+*(Or install manually by cloning the [WhisperLive GitHub repository](https://github.com/collabora/WhisperLive) and running `pip3 install .`)*.
 This may take several minutes.

 **Download this extension repository:**
 ```sh